Photochemically-induced acousto-optics in gases: Diffraction off the index modulation

-The increase in efficiency vs. fluence for a fixed ozone fraction eventually rolls over after reaching $\eta=1$: this is the well-known oscillatory behavior of diffraction efficiency for transmission gratings, when the grating thickness exceeds the optimum value leading to $\eta=1$ (Eq. \eqref{eq:eta} for a constant $\Delta N_1$ simply gives $\eta(z)=\sin^2(k_i\Delta N_1 z/2N_0)$, cf. \cite{YarivBook,YehBook}).
+The increase in efficiency vs. fluence for a fixed ozone fraction can roll over after reaching $\eta=1$: this is the well-known oscillatory behavior of diffraction efficiency for volumetric transmission gratings, when the grating thickness exceeds the optimum value leading to $\eta=1$ (Eq. \eqref{eq:eta} for a constant $n_1$ simply gives $\eta(z)=\sin^2(k_i n_1 z/2n_0)$, cf. \cite{YarivBook,YehBook}).

+{ To test the validity of our diffraction model, we have performed 3D wave propagation simulations using a paraxial wave solver (i.e., Fresnel propagation integral), \bea (2ik\dz + \nabla_\perp^2)E(\myb r) = -2k^2E(\myb r)\frac{\Delta n(\myb r)}{n_0} \,, \eea where $\Delta n(\myb r)$ is the 3D index modulation calculated in the previous section, Eq. \eqref{eq:DN}, with the parameters from Fig. \ref{fig:dNxz} (also red curve in Fig. \ref{fig:eta}a, for 2\% ozone fraction and $F_0$ = 60 mJ/cm$^2$).
+The propagation is solved in Fourier space along $(x,y)$, performing operator splitting between the diffraction and refraction steps along $z$.
+We calculate the propagation of a Gaussian laser beam with waist $w_0$ = 400 $\mu$m located at $z=0$, and used $\Lambda=60\lambda=31.6$ $\mu$m for the grating wavelength.
+The beam is incident at the Bragg angle onto the grating, $\theta_B\approx K/2k=\lambda/2\Lambda\approx$ 0.5\degree from the $z$-axis in the $(x,z)$ plane.
+The diffracted beam (mode 1) leaves at an angle of $-0.5$\degreens.
+Since the F-number of a Gaussian beam is given by $F_\#=\pi w_0/2\lambda \approx 1.2\times 10^3$ in our case, the condition from Eq. \eqref{eq:F} (with $\Lambda/\lambda=60$ here) is largely satisfied.

+Figure \ref{fig:3DR}a shows the intensity of the diffracted beam in the ($x,z$) plane at $y=0$; the oxygen/ozone mixed gas is present between the two dashed green lines on the figure.
+Figure \ref{fig:3DR}b shows the power in the zero and first-order modes, from the simulations (after applying masks in Fourier space to isolate the diffraction modes) and from Eq. \eqref{eq:eta}.
+The difference between the simulations and theory is barely distinguishable on the plot.
+The modulated pattern along $x$ in Fig. \ref{fig:3DR}a comes from the interference between the zero and first-order modes; the contrast of the fringes is maximum near $z\approx$ 3 mm, which is where the two modes have approximately equal powers according to Fig. \ref{fig:3DR}b.

+The power spectrum of the electric field along the Fourier coordinates $k_x$, $k_y$ is shown in Fig. \ref{fig:3DF}a at $z=0$ and $z$ = 1 cm (the corresponding angles, in the small angle limit, are given by $\theta_x\approx k_x/k$, with $\theta_B\approx K/2k$), showing the spot moving from $k_x=K/2$ (mode 0, at $\theta_x=\theta_B=-$0.5\degreens) to $-K/2$ (mode 1, at $+0.5$\degreens).
+The line-out along $k_y=0$, shown on a logarithmic scale, reveals that almost all the incident power (in $m=0$) has been transferred into mode $m=1$, with $\approx$ 1\% of the incident power left in $m=0$.
+Mode $m=-1$ contains $\approx$ 0.4\% of the incident power; the power in $m=-1$ is the reason for the slight difference between theory and simulations in Fig. \ref{fig:3DR}b, since only $m=1$ is accounted for in the theory.
+This is consistent with the choice of $\Lambda/\lambda=60$, resulting in diffraction in the Bragg regime with $\rho=4.7$ per Eq. \eqref{eq:rhodiff}.

+On the other hand, for $\rho\le 1$, diffraction into higher order modes can become significant.
+This is illustrated in Fig. \ref{fig:3DF}b, showing results from a simulation identical to \ref{fig:3DF}a except for a larger grating period, $\Lambda=200\lambda=105\, \mu$m, leading to $\rho=0.4$.